 In this “Artist Collaboration Series”, Guidecraft teamed up with several artists to use the Kitchen Helper as their canvas.
 Each artist transformed the folding step stool into functional art pieces.

 Integrating an appreciation of art and design into a child’s world through quality toys and furniture has always been at the heart of Guidecraft’s platform.
 Recognizing a way to celebrate fine artists and further that endeavor, Guidecraft has teamed up with several artists for their “Artist Collaboration Series”.
 In this series, each artist will use a Kitchen Helper as the medium for their art and share their process from initial concept to finished piece.
-This month’s collaboration is with fine artist Brian Coleman, who had some help from his young son, Maverick, to complete the project.
+This month’s collaboration is with fine artist Brian Coleman, who had some help from his young son, Maverick, to complete the project to transform a white Heartwood Kitchen Helper.
 Brian preserved the functionality of the Kitchen Helper so Maverick can use it daily to complete his own art projects.

 About Brian Coleman: